mrafin/CAPSTONE-PROJECT/README.md

-Hi, introduce **Dermate**, an automatic skin diseases diagnostic application using image recognition.
-This application is specifically intended to detect skin diseases in babies. **Dermate** comes as a solution to solve problems and help the Indonesia government in the healthcare sector.
-As a healthcare application, we help people to treat diseases without having to go to the hospital directly during this pandemic COVID-19.
-Parents can simply capture image for their baby skin condition, and our smart AI can easily diagnostic their baby skin diseases.
-Our application is also supported by articles that are able to provide information to parents about the baby skin, and further treatment to overcome the disease.
-With **Dermate** we provide easy, fast, and inexpensive prevention of baby skin diagnosis with secure medical privacy.
+Hi, introduce **KulinerIN**, automatic Indonesian food detection application using image object detection.
+This application is specifically intended to detect food image. **KulinerIN** comes to help to preserving Indonesian traditional food.
+With this app we hope tourist could get some help to recognizing food when they coming to vacation in Indonesia.
+Our Application also had some feature to recomend you to nearest restaurent from your location that integrate with google maps. **KulinerIN** if you want to know any food, you can take photo and analyze them.

 # Built With <a name="built-with"></a>
 - Android Studio [Jetpack MVVM Architecture](https://developer.android.com/jetpack/guide)